Orthops basalis Lat. “Orthops basalis“

 This article uses material from the Wikipedia article Orthops basalis the free encyclopedia Wikipedia which is released under Creative Commons Attribution-ShareAlike 4.0 International License).
 On Wikipedia a list of authors is available.

 This is not intended to be a dry lexicon.
-Personal stories and sensitive articles form the framework for our pictures: „We received a letter from a reader“
+Personal stories and sensitive articles form the framework for our pictures: „Night at the farmhouse“